PongchanokWisut/Kokoabassplayer.github.io/README.md

 ### #MakeoverMonday

 I discovered that the more I try to do this project, The more I learn new things.
 That's because many people compete.
-And everyone is helping others as well, it's a great comunity, their work has really inspired me and I believe that practicing through this project will help me become a better Data Analyst.
+And everyone is helping others as well, it's a great community, their work has really inspired me and I believe that practicing through this project will help me become a better Data Analyst.

 - **Scotland - The state of the Digital Nation**